 21. Ask For More than You Want

-Why it matters: Even if you have a good idea how your case should settle, it’s still best to ask for more than you want during negotiations.
+Why it matters: Even if you have a good idea about how your case should settle, it’s still best to ask for more than you want during negotiations.
 This may seem silly, but your spouse is not going to want to settle for your first offer.
 Be prepared to negotiate.
 Asking for more gives you room to compromise.

 22. Don’t Think You’ll Gain an Advantage in Mediation

-Why it mattes: We frequently get calls from potential clients asking things such as “It’ll be a 50-50 settlement, right?” or “I won’t have to pay alimony if I do mediation, right?”
+Why it matters: We frequently get calls from potential clients asking things such as “It’ll be a 50-50 settlement, right?” or “I won’t have to pay alimony if I do mediation, right?”
 It’s always the spouse with significantly higher earnings asking those questions.
 They already know what would happen if they went to court and they’re trying to get a better result through mediation.
 Sorry, but you’re not going to trick your spouse into an unfavorable deal in mediation.